 The Department of Medical Informatics & Clinical Epidemiology (DMICE) is pleased to announce that our National Library of Medicine (NLM) T15 Training Grant in Biomedical Informatics and Data Science has been renewed for another five years through 2027.
 The NLM training grant funds predoctoral (PhD) and postdoctoral trainees in the OHSU Biomedical Informatics Graduate Program.

 Over 30 years, the grant has funded 131 trainees, including those currently in the program.
-This includes stipends, tuition, and other expenses for 46 predoctoral (PhD) and 61 postdoctoral students.
+Funding has included stipends, tuition, and other expenses for 46 predoctoral (PhD) and 61 postdoctoral students.
 Many of these trainees are among the 943 degrees and certificates that the OHSU Biomedical Informatics Graduate program has awarded since its inception in 1996.
 For part of its duration, the grant funded for two other types of trainees, librarians (8) and short-term positions (STTP) for internships for college undergraduates (16).

-The picture shows the Principal Investigator of the Training Grant and Program Director William Hersh, MD with T15 and other trainees in one of the first in-person meetings since the COVID-19 pandemic.
+The picture shows the Principal Investigator of the Training Grant and Program Director William Hersh, M.D. with T15 and other trainees in one of the first in-person meetings, in the spring of 20022, since the COVID-19 pandemic began in 2020.